 It makes a difference knowing you have experts in your corner who can help you navigate any sticky situation.
 That’s why we consider poor customer support offered by hosting companies as a deal-breaking factor.

 To compare the level of customer support between these two hosting providers, we turned to Trustpilot.
-You can access Hostgator’s page here, and DreamHost’s one here.
+You can access Hostgator’s page here, and DreamHost’s here.

 Hostgator’s rating on Trustpilot